Air quality

 Policy development and implementation

-SEPA is a key delivery partner for Cleaner Air for Scotland 2 (CAFS 2), has responsibility for leading or supporting the delivery of actions in nine of the ten priority sectors and is a member of the Ministerial , Delivery and Working Groups.
+SEPA is a key delivery partner for the current Cleaner Air for Scotland 2 (CAFS 2), and has responsibility for leading or supporting the delivery of actions in nine of the ten priority sectors and is a member of the CAFS2 Ministerial and Delivery Groups.

-In particular SEPA is delivering the following tasks.
+In particular SEPA has contributed to delivery of the following tasks:

 - Continuing to improve air pollution data and evidence through development of new data collection and storage methods, modelling and tools and reporting capabilities.

-- With Scottish Government conducting a review of the current local air quality management system (LAQM) system to update guidance and improve the methods for assessment and reporting.
+- With the Scottish Government conducted a review of the local air quality management system (LAQM) system to update guidance and improve the methods for local authority assessment and reporting.

 - Playing a key role in the governance of the CAFS 2 process.